 Although romaine is the most common name in North America, this variety will occasionally be referred to as Cos lettuce.
 Cos refers to a Greek island located off the southwestern coast of Turkey, where this lettuce variety is said to have originated.
-Originally used as a cooked vegetable, romaine lettuce is one of the oldest cultivated vegetables.
+Romaine lettuce is one of the oldest cultivated vegetables.

 Romaine is an elongated, heading type of lettuce with pronounced, firm ribs.
-A cool season crop, types and varieties will vary in color (green or red) and how tightly the leaves close, often referred to as “self-closing” or “loose closing” depending on whether the leaves curl inward at the top to form a head.
+A cool season crop, types and varieties will vary in color (green or red) and how tightly the leaves close.
+Leaves are referred to as ‘self-closing’ or ‘loose closing’ depending on whether they curl inward at the top to form a head.

 Romaine requires nutrient-rich, well-drained soil and can be direct seeded or transplanted.
-Due to shallow roots, drip irrigation is the best way to maintain moisture.
+Due to its shallow roots, drip irrigation is the best way to maintain moisture.
 Mulch can help reduce weeds and regulate soil temperature.